witnessai/GRAN/README.md

-# Code for **From Node to Graph: Joint Reasoning on Visual-Semantic Relational Graph for Zero-Shot Detection**
+# From Node to Graph: Joint Reasoning on Visual-Semantic Relational Graph for Zero-Shot Detection

 ## Installation
 GRAN is built on MMDetection.
 You can follow the instructions below to install the dependencies and build GRAN.